ayushr012/streamlit-app/README.md

-**Scheme Recommendation System:**
+**Govt.
+Scheme Recommendation System:**
-This project is a Streamlit web application that helps users find relevant government schemes based on their input queries.
+This project is a Streamlit web application that helps users find relevant government agricultural schemes based on their input queries.
 It uses TF-IDF (Term Frequency-Inverse Document Frequency) and Cosine Similarity for recommendation.

 **Features:**
 ~ User-friendly web interface powered by Streamlit.